 Generally in better condition than roads, railways connect major cities throughout the region, though some services are slow and inefficient.
 The Black Sea and major rivers, notably the Danube, host important ports.
-Although modern information technology is available in all states, Ukraine, Belarus, Moldova, Bulgaria, and Romania have some of Europe's least developed networks Internet use also varies widely, with 90% of Belarussians using the Internet at home compared to approximately 79% of Bulgarians.
+Although modern information technology is available in all states, Ukraine, Belarus, Moldova, Bulgaria, and Romania have some of Europe's least developed networks.
+Internet use also varies widely, with 92% of Belarussians using the Internet at home compared to approximately 64% of Moldovans.

-While Poland relies on fossil fuels for 79% of its energy needs, nuclear fuels account for 44% of Hungary's energy usage.
+While Poland relies on fossil fuels for 73% of its electricity production, nuclear fuels account for 44% of Hungary's electricity generation.
 Most Eastern European states depend on imported natural gas and oil from Russia and the Middle East.
 Governments throughout the region have announced their intention to increase the use of renewable resources such as hydroelectric plants, wind, and other renewables.